Cauliflower Plant Spacing: Boosting Your Homegrown Yield

 To enhance the growth and yield of your cauliflower plants, it is crucial to maintain proper soil fertility.

-Start by conducting a soil test to determine the pH and fertility needs of your garden.
-The ideal soil pH for cauliflower plants should be between 6.5 and 6.8.
+Start by conducting a soil test to determine your garden's pH and fertility needs.
+The ideal soil pH for cauliflower plants is between 6.5 and 6.8.

 In the absence of a soil test, incorporate 3 to 4 pounds of a 5-10-15 fertilizer or equivalent per 100 square feet of garden area.